Manage Catalyst SD-WAN Security Objects and Security Profiles

 Fail Decrypt

-Enable the fail decrypt option, if decryption fails.
+Enable the fail decrypt option if decryption fails.

-A security feature that allows administrators to control access to websites based on categories, reputation, and custom lists.
+The URL Filtering profile policy is a security feature that allows administrators to control access to websites based on categories, reputation, and custom lists.

 Table 18.
-URL Filtering Policy
+URL Filtering

 Field